kpowkitty/fy/README.md

 - She uses no user-data.

 How could it address some of the financial inequalities that currently exist in the world?
 - Most financial insecurity comes from a lack of financial awareness and education, particularly in minorities.

-## Fy can advise:
-      * How much does the average consumer spend on [xyz]?
-      * Where am I spending too much money?
-      * The importance of:
-           - education, including free college opportunities and scholarships
-           - building credit
-           - investing in retirement
-           - how to save effectively within the user's budget
-           - buying within your means (big purchases such as cars/houses/etc)

 ## Authors